PageRank and the No-Follow Tag

-The official Google blog announced recognition of the the ”nofollow tag” in January of 2005.
-This tag did not reach awareness on a wide scale until Matt Cutts, Google’s mouthpiece to the SEO world, further clarified in his blog the many uses of this controversial link tag.
+The official Google blog announced recognition of the”nofollow tag” in January 2005.
+This tag did not gain widespread awareness until Matt Cutts, Google’s spokesperson to the SEO world, further clarified its many uses in his blog.

-This is best applied to certain internal pages, outbound links, paid links, or pages with duplicated content.
-The “nofollow tag” is not to be confused with the “noindex” tag, which keeps a page out of the search engines.
+This is best applied to specific internal pages, outbound links, paid links, or pages with duplicated content.
+The “nofollow tag” is not to be confused with the “noindex” tag, which prevents a page from being indexed by search engines.

 If you think of your website as a grapevine growing, and your PageRank as the available nutrients, you can do what grape growers do –prune the dominant vines in order for the already thriving clusters to flourish.

-Can you think of any other common pages that might be a candidate for the “nofollow” tag?
+Can you think of any other standard pages that might be a candidate for the “nofollow” tag?

 Comments (3)